 In this respect, it is quite similar to a bank holding a car’s title (the “pink slip”) until their loan has been paid in full.
 If the borrower stops making the payments on the car, the lender can repossess the car and sell it to get the loan paid off.

-If the car sells for a high enough price, the lender gets its money back.
-If it doesn’t — and this is called a “deficiency” in legal terms — they’ll have to pursue the borrower for the shortfall.
+If the vehicle sells for enough, the lender is repaid in full.
+If it doesn’t, the remaining balance—known legally as a “deficiency”—may be collected from the borrower.
 Sometimes they can get it, most times they can’t, so they take the loss.

 The principle is similar in mortgages.
 The lender is able to pursue the legal process of foreclosure to get their money back when the borrower stops paying.
 If the price they can get for the house at an auction doesn’t cover their outstanding loan balance plus past due payments and other expenses, they’ll take a loss.
 Seattle Mortgage Lenders hate that.